stackplanet/sourcestack/README.md

+> Please note - development of sourcstack is currently on hold while I work on a real-world project based on it - https://wastebase.org.
+I plan to update sourcestack based on the developments made in this project.

 # sourcestack: a highly adaptable template for full-stack serverless Typescript web apps

 sourcestack is a "batteries included" full-stack serverless Typescript web app template, ready to be deployed into your AWS account and adapted to your needs.